-To create a track with a Video object, first insert a chapter from the Toolbox into the Timeline.
+To create a track with a video object, first add a chapter from the Toolbox into the Timeline track.
+How to insert a chapter object into your project is described in the chapter "Working with multiple tracks $\boxed{96}$ ".

-Drag a Video object to the location where you want the video to begin.
-If you are creating a new track, drag the video object to the "Drag here to create new track" label.
-Now the file selection window appears, where you select a video file.
+Drag a video object to the position where you want the video to start.
+If you are creating a new track, drag the video object onto the "Drag here to create new track" label.
+The file selection window now appears in which you can select a video file.

-Alternatively, you can use the File browser and drag a video file from there to Timeline; you do not need the video object in this case.
-The video file will be detected automatically.
+Alternatively, you can use the file browser and drag a video file from there into the Timeline.
+You do not need the video object in this case.
+The video file is recognized automatically.